 At the 2011 Annual Meeting of Stockholders, the Class A Stockholders approved the fiscal 2011 compensation for the Company's Named Executive Officers, including the policies and practices related thereto.
 The Company believes this vote reflected the general satisfaction of the Class A Stockholders with the Company's compensation philosophy for the Named Executive Officers.
 Accordingly, the HRCC is continuing to apply the same general principles in determining the amounts and types of executive compensation for fiscal 2014 as outlined in the Company's compensation philosophy and framework described above.
 In addition, at the same meeting the Class A Stockholders approved a determination that the Company hold advisory votes on Named Executive Officer compensation once every three years.
-As a result, the next advisory vote on Named Executive Officer compensation and procedures related thereto.
+As a result, the next advisory vote on Named Executive Officer compensation will take place at the Annual Meeting in respect of the fiscal 2014 compensation for the Company's Named Executive Officers, including the policies and procedures related thereto.
 Such advisory proposal is included as Proposal 2 in this Proxy Statement, and the HRCC intends to consider the results of the vote in crafting the Company's compensation programs for its Named Executive Officers in future years.